 School Admissions Evaluations

-Anger is a secondary emotional to a primary one.
+Anger is a secondary emotion to a primary one.
 Usually when we feel that anger controls us and we become aggressive or hostile is because we are experiencing an emotional pain (such as disappointment, abandonment, fear, disrespect, etc.) and/or an unresolved trauma.

 At Blooming Minds Joyful Hearts, PLLC we offer Anger Management Classes.
 Some anger management participants are mandated to take classes as a condition of probation, part of a plea bargain, or by their employer.
 Other anger management participants volunteer to take these classes and want a more therapeutic/mental health approach.
 Regardless of the reason why you are interested in this course, at Blooming Minds Joyful Hearts, PLLC we will help you examine the sources of your anger and we will teach you proper techniques to experience and express your anger.

 Certificates will be issued after required hours are completed.

 At Blooming Minds Joyful Hearts, PLLC we want to focus our energy on client care and therefore we chose not to be a provider for any insurance company.
 In our experience, most insurance companies do cover mental health services for out-of-network providers.
 What this means is that most insurance companies will reimburse clients for a percentage of the session fees.
 When in doubt it will be best for you to check in with your insurance company and verify your particular plan's benefits.
 If you would like to receive a reimbursement from your insurance company please let us know and we will be happy to provide you with a super bill.

 Cancellation Policy: Please give a 24 hour notification if you must cancel.
 Otherwise you will be responsible for the cost of your session in full.